rafasgj/genesis-old/README.md

 This project uses Python 3.5+ with pygame and Pillow packages.

-The Git repository uses git-lfs to store media files, remember to use it to pull the media files before reporting any issues.

 There are two goals for this project, create an engine than can be used to create games using a DSL, and experiment with some Python features to get a better understanding of the inner workings of the